melchor629/node-flac-bindings/readme.md

 `flac` will be an object with `{ api: [Bindings API], StreamEncoder: ..., StreamDecoder: ..., FileEncoder: ..., FileDecoder: ... }`.
 If the `libFLAC` library is not in the loader's path, you will get an object with a load function (`{ load: [Function load] }`).
 You must call `load()` with the first argument as the **full** path to the `libFLAC` dynamic library, and then `flac` (the object) will have all objects.
 You can also use the environment variable `FLAC_LIBRARY` to set a path to the library (it won't throw any exception if it fails).

 ## What I need to compile the bindings?
-Well, if you are on Linux x64 or on macOS and have node 8 LTS, 10 LTS or 12, you don't need to compile anything, I provide the binding binaries for you.
+Well, if you are on Linux x64 or on macOS and have node 10 LTS, 12 LTS or higher, you don't need to compile anything, I provide the binding binaries for you.
 You only need to provide the FLAC library binary.

 In other case, you will need to install the development version of FLAC (those which includes the headers and the library binary).
 Also, you need to install `cmake` (no `node-gyp` nor `python-2` required).